apike/allenpike.com/_posts/2018-10-08-vancouver-election-guide.markdown

 OneCity has two Council candidates this year.
 The first is **Christine Boyle**, a community organizer, climate activist, and minister for the United Church (you know, the cool church that welcomes everybody regardless of orientation or religious background).
 The second is **Brandon Yan**, a non-profit director and LBGTQ2+ advocate that served on the City Planning Commission.
 Credible candidates: check.

-Despite OneCity’s unabashedly progressive message, the party seems to be well liked and endorsed, giving them a shot at getting on Council and shaking things up.
+Despite OneCity’s unabashedly progressive message, the party seems to be well liked and endorsed.
+They've also had [a late surge in the polls](https://researchco.ca/2018/10/16/vanelxn2018/), giving them a shot at  shaking things up.

 Like the other parties on the left, they’re not running a mayoral candidate of their own – OneCity and progressive independent Mayoral front-runner Kennedy Stewart have endorsed one another.